dbotsmith/docker-magento2-setup/README.md

 `docker-compose run --rm setup`

 This will execute a one-off container that runs the setup script included in this Docker image.
-Note that setup will take around 20 minutes to complete.
-A vast majority of this time is from installing sample data (configurable products, specifically).
+Note that setup will take around 10 minutes to complete.

 # Additional Info